 "It is just as mistaken to sacrifice the adult to the child as to sacrifice the child to the adult.
 It is sentimentalism to assume that the teaching of life can be fitted always to the child’s interests just as it is empty formalism to force the child to parrot the formulas of adult society.
 Interests can be created and stipulated (p.
 117).”

 The Galileo Network Inquiry Rubric has criteria for authenticity and student ownership of an inquiry topic which is also well worth a look.
-For more thoughts on this topic see the page on Guided Inquiry.
+For more thoughts on this topic see the page on Guided Inquiry and Authentic Learning.

 Brooks, J. & Brooks, M. (1999).
 In Search of Understanding: The Case for Constructivist Classrooms.
 Alexandria, VA, USA: Association for Supervision & Curriculum Development.